mdeinum/legacy-boot-cloud/bookstore-project/script.md

 2. Annotate with `@SpringBootApplication` and remove our current bootstrap code.
 Add `@ImportResource` to load the current XML based configuration.
 3. Register the `OpenEntityManagerInViewFilter` using an `@Bean` method and `FilterRegistrationBean`.
 4. Remove the `BookstoreWebApplicationInitializer`.
-5. Add `server.port=8090` to `application.properties`
-6. Add the `spring-boot-maven-plugin` and remove the war and compile plugin (those are provided by the parent)
+5. Add the `spring-boot-maven-plugin` and remove the war and compile plugin (those are provided by the parent)
-7. Restart the application using the main method.
+6. Restart the application using the main method.

 ## Add Spring Boot features
 1. Add `spring-boot-starter-actuator`